 - Kneeling hip flexor stretch.
 For this stretch, kneel on your left knee like you are about to propose, and place your right foot forward and firmly on the ground.
 Your right knee should be bent at a 90-degree angle.
 Gradually shift your hips forward and bend your front knee, tucking your butt under you until you feel a deep stretch in your left hip.
 Hold for about 30 seconds, and repeat on the other side.

-If you have suffered a repetitive stress injury or hip injury at work, The Law Offices of Nathaniel F. Hansford, LLC is here to help.
+If you have suffered a repetitive stress injury or hip injury at work, Hansford McDaniel – Workers’ Compensation Attorneys is here to help.
 Hip injuries can be debilitating, and you may be unable to return to work for a long time.
 We will help you file a workers’ compensation claim, and will guide you through the legal process as you seek financial relief.
 Our Atlanta workers’ compensation lawyers will take the time to understand the unique facts of your situation, and will use tailored legal strategies for your case.

 Contact us today to schedule a free consultation with a member of our team.